 She has worked closely with all stakeholders to articulate a new statement of vision and mission and to communicate the goals and objectives for a sound fiscal future for Kirkwood School District through systematic strategic planning.
 An integral part of the plan involved approving new technology as a tool for teaching and learning.
 Students are the focus of all policies at Kirkwood School District.
-Angie has focused on policies that support equity, inclusion and wellness concerning students social and emotional needs.
-Angie has encouraged the district to support data driven decisions through surveys, studies and focus groups.
-She has recruited resources in the community to support the district through collaborations with universities, similar districts and consulting groups.
+Angie has focused on policies that support equity, inclusion and wellness concerning students' social and emotional needs.
+Angie has encouraged the district to support data-driven decisions through surveys, studies and focus groups.
+She has recruited resources in the community to support the district through collaboration with universities, similar districts and consulting groups.

 Angie earned a Master’s degree in Business Administration from Webster University and a Bachelor of Science degree in Materials Science Engineering from the University of Illinois at Urbana-Champaign.
 She learned to listen actively and build consensus while serving on executive committees, pastoral councils, school boards, parent associations, fundraising committees and advisory councils in the areas of education, youth ministry, performing arts, music, sports and scouts.

-Working in R&D and new product development at Cooper Industries she earned two patents for innovations in circuit protection.
-More recently she has focused on strategic planning consulting for business and non-profit organizations with a focus on education.
-She contributed to the team that established the Washington University College of Engineering’s cooperative education program and conducted research, analysis, and coordinated development for strategic planning processes at Washington University, local parochial schools, and small businesses.
-She has also served for a number of years as a Campaign Representative in the Education Division fundraising for United Way of Greater St. Louis.
+Working in R&D and new product development at Cooper Industries, she earned two patents for innovations in circuit protection.
+More recently, she has focused on strategic planning consulting for business and non-profit organizations with a focus on education.
+She contributed to the team that established the Washington University College of Engineering’s cooperative education program and conducted research, analysis, and coordinated development of strategic planning processes at Washington University, local parochial schools, and small businesses.
+She has also served for a number of years as a Campaign Representative in the Education Division, fundraising for United Way of Greater St. Louis.
 She was a member of the St. Peter’s Parish Board of Education for four years.

 Angie supports education at Kirkwood parochial and private schools by collaborating and coordinating resources with the Kirkwood School District.
 As a member of St. Peter’s Parish in Kirkwood, she served four years on the St. Peter’s Parish Board of Education and currently works as a member of the Life to Eagle Board for Boy Scout Troop 323.
 Other community volunteer positions she has held for Kirkwood private and public schools include the following: Kirkwood High School Theater Program, Kirkwood School District Foundation, Kirkwood Pioneer Pride Band, Pioneer Athletics, KHS Cross Country, KHS Water Polo, Kirkwood PPO parent organization and The Repertory Theater.